-Dusk's 7 Graphics Backends Explained — Pick the Right One for Your Hardware
+Dusk Graphics Backends — Pick the Right One

 Dusk supports D3D12, D3D11, Metal, Vulkan, OpenGL, OpenGL ES, and WebGPU.
 Here's which backend to pick on your platform and how to switch.